Red Rock Resorts Posts Record Q3 As Net Income Jumps 39% To $76.9M

 Looking ahead, Red Rock is ramping up growth at its flagship Durango Casino & Resort.

-A $385m second-phase expansion, set to begin construction in January 2026, is scheduled for 18 months under a guaranteed maximum price contract.
+A $385 million second-phase expansion, set to begin construction in January 2026, is scheduled for completion within 18 months under a guaranteed maximum price contract.

 The development will add more than 275,000 square feet to the north podium, featuring nearly 400 slot machines, additional gaming space, and several guest-focused amenities.